Have you ever thought why people have hip fracture or wrist fracture or spine fracture after simple injuries ?

 Now-a-days there are various tests and scans available to diagnose osteoporosis.
 The good news is that there are many steps that can be taken to prevent and treat osteoporosis.
 With a combination of lifestyle changes and appropriate medical treatment, many fractures can be avoided.

-Dr. Manoj Kumar Khemani regularly conducts free Bone Checkup camps in his clinic Healing Touch at Bangur Avenue, Kolkata and at Bone & Joint Clinic, Raniganj.
-If you want to attend his free clinic please send us a mail.
+Dr. Manoj Khemani frequently conducts Bone Checkup camps in and around Kolkata and at Bone & Joint Clinic, Raniganj.
+If you wish to attend these camps you can send us a mail.